jamesurobertson/git-flow/README.md

 **[Basic Git Workflow](#Basic-git-work-flow)**

 ## Cloning a repo and changing the remote url

 (These steps are only for when you initially clone a project repo.
-Not when you clone your partners repo to collaborate together )
+Not when you clone your partners repo to collaborate together.
+To do that, you only have to complete step 1!)

 ### 1. The first step is to clone the repo!

 - Navigate to the repo you want to clone and hit the big green code button.
 Copy the link given.